-Some financial advisors work with clients directly, and others have a team of people that work with them.
-Ask who will handle your account, and ask whether the advisor works with professionals outside his/her own practice.
-If yes, ask for a list of names, roles and backgrounds.
+Some financial advisors work with clients directly, and other financial advisors have a team of people that work with them to serve clients.
+Ask who will be working with you, and ask whether the advisor works with professionals outside his/her own practice.
+If yes, ask for a list of their names, roles and qualifications.

 7. How will I pay for your services?

-You can pay for financial advice in several ways: through fees based on a percentage of the investable assets the financial advisor manages for you, commissions on the products the advisor sells, or a combination of both.
-Some advisors charge annual or monthly fees for clients who don’t have assets to manage.
+You can pay for financial advice in several ways: through fees based on a percentage of the investable assets the financial advisor manages for you, Commissions on the products the advisor sells or a combination of both.
+Some advisors charge annual fees, monthly fees or hourly rates.
 Your advisor should clarify how he or she expects to be paid for services rendered.

 8. How much do you typically charge?

-How much you pay will depend on your particular needs.
+How much you pay will depend on your needs and circumstances.
 The advisor should provide you with an estimate of possible charges based on the services that will be utilized and any products that will be used to implement your plan.